 Be careful to choose a chair or sofa that allows you to keep your back in a relatively upright position.
 This will keep you from having to overstrain in order to keep your head level.
 If your back is too far reclined, your head will naturally wish to fall backwards and you will need to exert your neck muscles to keep it upright.
 This, in turn, will likely result in discomfort and strain in the neck muscles, leaving you anything but relaxed.

-This position is fine, especially in the early weeks and months of your practice when you may not be practicing for longer periods of time.
+This position is fine, especially in the early days of your practice when you may not be practicing for longer periods of time.
 The truth is, however, virtually any chair or sofa used in this way will likely fail to provide an alignment between your back and neck that will completely negate any and all straining.
 For this reason, you may find this position unsuitable for longer sittings.

 The third position corrects this alignment problem, making it potentially more suitable for longer sittings.
 For this position you sit towards the front edge of a chair, typically a dining room chair or folding chair, and maintain an erect position with good alignment between your back, shoulders and neck such that you no longer need to strain to keep your head level.